 Making such a transition, though, poses challenges for the growers.
-Among them would be how to deal effectively with such critical issues as disease control, insect control, weed control, and providing adequate nutrition, especially nitrogen.
+Among them would be how to deal effectively with such critical issues as disease control, insect control, weed control, and providing adequate nitrogen nutrition.

 Furthermore, although anecdotal information abounds on organic almond growing practices, there remains a lack of science-based information relevant to organic almond production.